johnb432/Weapons-Balance-PB/README.md

 - Weapon changes:
     - PB:
         - C7A1:
-            - Changed muzzle breaks from 7.62 to 5.56
+            - Changed muzzle attachments from 7.62 to 5.56
         - CZ Bren 2 (11"):
             - Changed weight from 3.05kg to 2.91kg
         - CZ Bren 2 (14"):